Abigail-Diaz/Space-Cat-Game-Abigail-Diaz/README.md

 At last, testing was also used as part of the SDLC.
 The main testing was checking if the functional requirements work with manual testing.
 For instance, one of the requirments is giving the illusion that the cat is moving forward to the right of the screen by pressing the right key.
 Another one is making sure that the cat can jump by pressing the space bar.
 If defects or errors were detected, which happened with the cat and tile collision, then they are fixed.
 Testing individual functional requirements in order also helped with isolating issues.

 ## Testing Script

-Describe the testing process using paragraphs and numbered bullet lists how to manually test the software here.

 1. Upon running the program, a blue start menu should be present with a 'start' text in the middle.
 Flying enemies are in the background of the start menu as well, appearing from the right of the screen and then flying to the left until they are off the screen.
 The enemies have an animation that includes flipping their wings.
 The background music and the purple space background is present as well, along with the layout of tiles.
 On the top right corner of the screen, the health bar is displayed.
 The health bar should be fully green.